Instancing Mesh LOD

 // 2.
 Add LOD Levels

-// The GPU calculates the distance for each instance and applies the geometry below.
+// The GPU calculates the distance for each instance and applies the geometry accordingly.

-Observe how 2,000 objects change shape depending on their distance from the camera.
-If you zoom in/out, distant objects are displayed as Boxes, and close objects as Spheres.
+Observe how 2,000 objects change their shape depending on their distance from the camera.
+If you zoom in or out, distant objects appear as Boxes, while close objects appear as Spheres.

 Key Summary

-- GPU Acceleration: Since the GPU determines the distance without CPU calculation, there is almost no performance degradation even with massive amounts of objects.
+- GPU Acceleration: Since the GPU determines distances without CPU calculation, there is almost no performance degradation even with a massive number of objects.

-- Memory Saving: Using low-resolution models for distant objects dramatically reduces vertex processing costs.
+- Memory Optimization: Using low-resolution models for distant objects dramatically reduces vertex processing costs.